Posted by Amy Carbone on Oct 7, 2016 4:00:47 AM

-“How should I repay this student debt?” is the question I probably hear most often as I travel throughout the country to visit schools.
+“How should I repay this dental student loan debt?” is the question I probably hear most often as I travel throughout the country to visit schools.
 I sense the anxiety in the voices of dental students with whom I meet.
 And I understand.

 Unfortunately there is no one size fits all solution.
 In my work as a financial advisor, I create plans to help my clients understand what their assets will look like, what to pay in what order, and how much.
 “Can you provide some generic advice?” they ask.
 As impossible as it is to give “generic advice,” I’ve tried to compile a few rules of thumb that may help you.